dfporter/off_target_info/README.md

                         Name of the column in the input_excel file holding intended target gene names. (default:
                         Gene name)
   --do_not_run_cas_offinder
-                        Don't run cas-offinder; assume present and process it.
+                        Don't run cas-offinder; assume its output is present.
 Cas-offinder takes a long time to run. (default: False) --overwrite_genome_bed_file
                         Overwrite a genome bed file if present. (default: False)